ShubhDeo/polyIDE/README.md

 - Output Storage and Retrieval:
 After code execution, the backend stores the appropriate output (success or error message) in the database, associated with the job ID.
 The output can include the executed code's result or any error messages generated during execution.

+- Caching Data:
+ Redis cache is implemented to enhance the user experience during the polling process by providing fast responses.
+The cache stores the status of jobs, allowing quick retrieval and reducing the need for database queries, resulting in improved response times for users.

 - Cleanup and Completion:
 Once the output is stored, the input and output files are flushed to maintain data privacy.